 The Interior Library is proud to present a series of programs on the background and history of historic sites, monuments and parks of interest in the Washington, D.C. region.
 The 45-minute programs, presented by National Park Service Rangers, are held monthly.

-All Park Ranger Speakers programs for 2016 will be held in the Rachel Carson Room, which is adjacent to the Bison Bistro, on the ground level of the Main Interior Building.
+Most Park Ranger Speakers programs will be held in the Rachel Carson Room, which is adjacent to the Bison Bistro, on the ground level of the Main Interior Building.

 The Interior Library offers regular training sessions especially for U.S. Department of the Interior employees that cover researching subjects of interest to the Department of the Interior, using the Interior Library, and using information sources made available by the Library, either on employees' desktops or in person.

-Training sessions will be held in the Temporary Library, Room 2262 in the Main Interior Building.
+Training sessions will be held in the Library's Conference Room.

 In Spring 2016 the Interior Library launched its own book club.
 Each meeting will feature a different book, which will be announced on this website.
 The club will continue to meet every six weeks, and all are welcome to join.
 Topics will rotate but will relate to the mission of the Department of Interior.